Viseryn/foodplanner/README.md

    install the app on your production server, set `APP_ENV=prod`.
 (See Symfony Documentation.)
 3. Your webserver should point to `/public/`.
 This is the folder where all publically available assets, i.e.
    JavaScript files, images, etc. are located.
-4. Import the SQL backup `foodplanner.sql` to the database you configured in the `.env` file.
-5. Run `composer install` and `npm install` to install dependencies.
+4. Run `composer install` and `npm install` to install dependencies.
-6. Run `npm run watch` to build the CSS/JavaScript files.
+5. Run `npm run watch` to build the CSS/JavaScript files.
 They should appear in `/public/build/`.
 If not, check the TypeScript and Webpack Encore configurations.
-7. If you want to install the app on your production server, run `composer dump-env prod`, which will produce a file called `.env.local.php`.
+6. If you want to install the app on your production server, run `composer dump-env prod`, which will produce a file called `.env.local.php`.
-8. Run `php bin/console cache:clear`.
+7. Run `php bin/console cache:clear`.
-9. Run `php bin/console doctrine:migrations:migrate`.
+8. Run `php bin/console doctrine:migrations:migrate`.
-10. In a development environment, run `symfony server:start` to run the app.
+9. In a development environment, run `symfony server:start` to run the app.

 There is not much that is left to set up.
 1. Open the app.
 You should automatically be redirected to the installation page, located at `https://localhost/install`.